 Easy Cherry Pie Bars Recipe That Will Feed a Crowd

 This Easy Cherry Pie Bars Recipe is the perfect sweet treat for potlucks, picnics and BBQs.
+You don’t have to fuss with pie crusts and this is the perfect dessert to pop into your freezer until you need it.

 It’s a delicious dessert that you can make in a 9 X 13 pan (and we’ve got a great one with a lid in the printable recipe card below!)